Korean Air Flight 801: Legacy

 On August 6, 1998, the first anniversary of the crash, a black marble obelisk was unveiled on the crash site as a memorial to the victims.

 After the accident, Korean Air services to Guam were suspended for more than four years, leading to fewer tourists visiting Guam and further losses for Korean Air.
 When Seoul-Guam services resumed in December 2001, the flight number was changed to 805.
-The flight numbers for its Seoul-Guam route as of October 3rd 2023 were changed again to 421 and 423, and their flights operated out of Incheon instead of Gimpo, using a Boeing 737-800 for flight 423 or an Airbus A330-300 for flight 421; however, from October 29, 2023, those flights have been operated by an Airbus A321neo and a Boeing 777-200ER, respectively.

 In 2000, a lawsuit was settled in the amount of US$70 million on behalf of 54 families against the airline.

 New Zealander Barry Small, a helicopter pilot and a survivor of the accident, lobbied for safer storage of duty-free alcohol and redesigns of crossbars on airline seats; he said that the storage of duty-free alcohol on Flight 801 contributed to the spreading of the fire and the crossbars injured passengers so that they could not escape from the aircraft.
 (Small himself was injured when he broke his leg on one of the crossbars during the crash, but was still able to escape the aircraft.)

 The government of Guam moved its web page covering the Korean Air crash after the Spamcop program alerted the government that advance fee fraud spam from Nigeria used the website link as a part of the scam.
 Scam e-mails used names of passengers, such as Sean Burke, as part of the fraud.

 Following the Korean Air 801 crash, the NTSB was made aware that foreign carriers flying in and out of the US were not covered by the Aviation Disaster Family Assistance Act of 1996 and Korean Air did not have a plan to deal with the situation.
 As a result, the US Congress passed the Foreign Air Carrier Family Support Act of 1997 to require those carriers to file family-assistance plans and fulfill the same family-support requirements as domestic airlines.
-Not only does the act ensure that all victims and family members will be treated equally, regardless of the carrier they use, but it also impels many carriers that may not have thought about family-assistance issues to give them due consideration in their emergency response plans.